DOI-USGS/modelcatalog-tam/README.md

-# modelcatalog-tam
+# tam

-hello world.

-Model Catalog Tools and Metadata
+*USGS Model Catalog Tools and Metadata*

+This repo contains information, tools and metadata schemas for the USGS Model Catalog.

+## Versioning

+Schema versioning can be found as a private model attribute within each schema as `model._version` and will follow semver standards (major.minor.patch)

 ## Provisional Software Statement